cristinaasu/sentiment_analysis/README.md

 - Fixed Effects (FE) to absorb unobserved time variation.
 - Instrumental Variables (IV/2SLS) using lagged sentiment to reduce endogeneity.
 - Logistic regression to model the *direction* (positive/negative) of returns.

+## File Structure

+The repository is structured as follows:

+- `code/` contains all R scripts used for data cleaning, sentiment computation, data merging, and econometric modeling.
+- `datasets/` contains the cleaned datasets used in the analysis, including sentiment scores, price changes, and macroeconomic controls.
+- `paper/` contains the final paper, including figures, tables, and the compiled PDF.